 Once you have proposals in hand, it’s time to bring them to the board for review and voting action.
 There are a few key qualities that are important for board members to look for in an audit firm.
 Preferably, the auditing firm will have experience working with charter schools and understand how they operate; if your school is in its first year of operations, you’ll want to work with a firm that has experience working with first-year charters.
 An ideal firm will also be responsive to questions and proposal requests, as this is an indication that there will be good communication during the auditing process when pressing questions arise and the school requests feedback and support.
 It’s also important to select a firm that seems to have a reasonable, fair mentality.

 Many districts and county offices of education require some sort of notification of the selected audit firm, along with cost information and certification that the firm is authorized to conduct school audits, and some may require notification prior to April 1, so be sure to check with your authorizer.
-And be on the lookout for our upcoming blog post about the second phase of the audit cycle, Auditor Engagement!
+And be on the lookout for our upcoming blog post about the third phase of the audit cycle, the Pre-Audit!